IsamicIQ/LinkVault-V2/README.md

 - **tags**: Stores user's tags
 - **link_tags**: Junction table for many-to-many relationship between links and tags

-All tables have Row Level Security (RLS) enabled to ensure users can only access their own data.
+All tables have Row Level Security (RLS) enabled to ensure users can only access their own data!

 ## Scripts